ctechfilmuniversity/lecture_ss25_creative_coding_for_beginners/docs/03_slides/ccfb_ss25_06_variables_slides.md

 ---
 ## Last Week

-We can structure the program flow with user input
+We can structure the program flow with user input:

+--

 * `mousePressed()`